agiraudet/stkBoard/README.md

 # stkBoard
 minimal synth keyboard using STK/SDL2.

-Cannot even play two notes at once.
+Can now even play two notes at once !

 Also not tuned at all.